na-na-hi/renget/archive/VoiceChangerGuide.md

 !!!
 Note If what is listed isn't clear output wise, go to the next largest value for chunk, ex: 96 ➡️ 112 ➡️ 128 etc.
 	Reminder that if you are on AMD or INTEL ARC you have to EXPORT your VOICE MODEL to ONNX, and REUPLOAD the model.

+FCPE has released, use this, less resources, technically can run lower chunks, but it is slightly worse in "quality" but it's definitely worth using.

 ---
 ### GPU Chart for Known Working Chunk&Extra